 All that’s left to do is bring the final pieces of your business vision together…

-Aim to get your business vision to 80%, and then pass it over to a writer to perfect it.
+Aim to get your business vision to 80%, then pass it to a writer to perfect it.

-Hire a writer who hasn’t been part of the whole process to make it crystal clear and compelling, so anyone who reads it “gets it” in an instant.
+Hire a writer who hasn’t been part of the whole process to make it crystal clear and compelling so anyone who reads it “gets it” instantly.

 Your business vision needs to create instant emotions.

-- an artist to brings it to life …
+- An artist to bring it to life.

-- a designer to give it style and substance …
+- A designer gives it style and substance.

-- Will the decisions I make today help us get closer to our business vision?
+- Will my daily decisions help us get closer to our business vision?